pkarabut-bw/embedded-integration/docs/integration-api-specification.md

 - **Request Body**: `List<ProjectConditionQuantities>`
 - **Response**: `200 OK` with `List<ProjectConditionQuantities>`

-**Takeoff**:
+**Behavior**:
-- Sends full condition on create.
-- Sends diff on update (only changed branches).
+- Takeoff sends full condition on create, or diff on update (only changed branches).

-**Estimator**:
-- Inserts new condition if absent.
-- Merges documents, pages, zones by ID if condition exists.
+- Estimator inserts new condition if absent, or merges by ID if exists.
-- **Always overwrites ProjectSummary** from callback.
+- Estimator always overwrites its local quantities with values from callback.

 ---